ImperialCollegeLondon/virtual_ecosystem/docs/source/glossary.md

   residual moisture and field capacity.
 Expressed in m3/m3, %, or mm.

 Relative soil moisture
-  A dimensionless measure comparing current soil moisture to the range between residual and field capacity.
-Expressed as a unitless ratio (0–1) or %; can also be related to mm if total available water is known.
+  A ratio expressing the amount of water in soil, as a percentage, compared to the total water-holding capacity between the wilting point (very dry) and saturation (very wet) for a given soil type.
+Expressed as a unitless ratio (0–1) or %.

 Specific soil moisture
   Commonly refers to volumetric soil moisture content—the volume of water per volume of soil (%).
 In some contexts, it may also describe soil moisture at a specific location or layer, or (less commonly) the derivative of the water retention curve (specific moisture capacity).
-Alternative meaning (specific moisture capacity): 1/m or unitless per unit suction (if used in hydrological modeling)
+Alternative meaning (specific moisture capacity): 1/m or unitless per unit suction (if used in hydrological modeling).

+Permanent wilting point
+  The water content at which plants can no longer extract moisture, leading to wilting and potential plant death.
+Water is still present in the soil, but it is tightly bound and unavailable to plants.
+This is lower limit of plant-available water.
+Expressed in m3/m3, %, or mm.

+Available water capacity
+  Amount of water that a soil can store and make available to plants, defined as the difference between field capacity and the permanent wilting point.
+Expressed in m3/m3, %, or mm.

+Saturation soil moisture
+  Maximum amount of water a soil can hold when all its pores are completely filled with water — that is, the soil is fully saturated and contains no air in the pore spaces.
+  Expressed in m3/m3, %, or mm.

 ```